pralphv/lol_15ff_model/README.md

   "status": "error"
 }
 ```
+### Challenges
+Available game features are very correlated: More kills -> More CS, turrets, monsters\
+Some games are impossible to predict.
+Etc big throws\
+Some games are difficult to predict.
+Etc both team are performing very close and there is no clear distinction which team has the advantage
 ### Attempt 1
 Method: Use each player's kda as features, etc player_1_kills, player_1_deaths...\
 Result: Does work, but not as good as consolidating into team kills